usliders/Roundcube-Mail-IMAPSYNC-Plugin-SQLite-Mail-in-a-box/README.md

 ##Installation
 1. First you need to install **fetchmail** itself.
 For **Debian** you can do so by `sudo apt-get install fetchmail`
 2. Next you should extract **Roundcube fetchmail plugin** archive into your **Roundcube** `plugins` folder creating "fetchmail" folder there.
+  * You can do so either by using `composer` for which there is `composer.json`, still you need to follow further installation steps since those could not be accomplished with `composer`
+  * Alternatively you can download needed release from [Releases page](https://github.com/PF4Public/fetchmail/releases) unpacking it accordingly
 3. After that you need to enable newly installed plugin by adding it to **Roundcube** plugin list.
 For **Debian** related config file is `/etc/roundcube/main.inc.php` and relevant setting is
 	```php